Kentucky boasts a national treasure for biological diversity.

 Removed the Green River Lock & Dam #6 at Brownsville--the first of several obsolete lock and dams.

 Green River Fast Facts

 - 9,230 square-mile watershed

 - Located in Central Kentucky

-- Vitally important to providing wildlife habitat, clean drinking water, irrigation and a vibrant outdoor recreation economy.
+- Vitally important for wildlife habitat, drinking water, irrigation, outdoor recreation.